Heart of Indiana Friend to Friend Program - Partner Information

 - Qualifying the client per procedures, including obtaining the appropriate documentation

 - Communicating with the client and the utility company.
+Pledges are not made by United Way.
 When making a utility pledge on behalf of the client, your partner organization is:

 - From your partner organization as the qualifying and approving entity.
 It is permissible to inform the utility that the payment will come via the Friend to Friend fund at United Way, but written and verbal pledges should clearly come from your organization.